-As an employer, how can you minimize the effects an employee’s leave of absence can have on your business, while still providing the time away from work your employees need?
+As an employer, how can you minimize the effects an employee’s leave of absence has on your business, while still providing the time away from work your employees need?
 With a fortress of laws protecting employees, you have to practice caution to guard against even more costly litigation should a dispute arise.
 That’s why it’s important to have a human resources policy in place that’s clear for everyone.

 Learn what to do when employees request a leave of absence from work and how to minimize the impact of their leave on your business.

-There are two types of leaves: mandatory and voluntary.
+Officially, there are two types of leave: mandatory and voluntary.

-Federal and/or state laws govern a mandatory leave of absence.
+Federal law and/or state laws govern a mandatory leave of absence.

-- These leaves include medical absences governed by the Family and Medical Leave Act (FMLA) and Americans with Disabilities Act (ADA), military leave, jury duty and other state-mandated leaves.
+- These include medical leaves of absence governed by the Family and Medical Leave Act (FMLA) and Americans with Disabilities Act (ADA), military leave, jury duty and other state-mandated leaves.